top of page

 How to Prepare for the Upcoming Home Inspection

-We understand that allowing someone into your home requires trust, and we take that seriously.
-As the owners and inspectors, we will personally conduct the inspection with professionalism and the utmost respect for your property.
+We understand that inviting an inspector into your home requires trust, and we take that responsibility seriously.
+Your inspection will be conducted personally by the owners with professionalism and respect for your property.

-To help the process go as smoothly as possible and to avoid limitations that could affect the inspection results, please review the following preparation requirements.
+To help the inspection proceed smoothly and avoid limitations, please review the preparation requirements below.

 Christopher & Lauren Underwood